-Location tracking allows you to know where mobile workers are and where they’ve been.
+Location sharing allows you to know where mobile workers are and where they’ve been.
 It also allows mobile workers to view their tracks on the maps they work with.

-If location tracking is enabled for your organization and you have an ArcGIS Tracker license, the My Tracks map card appears in the Maps list.
-Tap the toggle button on the map card to turn location tracking on and off.
-You can also turn location tracking on and off by tapping the GPS banner on any map.
+If location sharing is enabled for your organization and you have an ArcGIS Location Sharing user type extension, the My Tracks map card appears in the Maps list.
+Tap the toggle button on the map card to turn location sharing on and off.
+You can also turn location sharing on and off by tapping the GPS banner on any map.